Navigation World Models: Experiments and Results

 \textbf{Evaluation Metrics.} We evaluate predicted navigation trajectories using Absolute Trajectory Error (ATE) for accuracy and Relative Pose Error (RPE) for pose consistency~\citep{sturm2012evaluating}.
 To check how semantically similar are world model predictions to ground truth images, we apply LPIPS~\citep{zhang2018unreasonable} and DreamSim~\citep{fu2024dreamsim}, measuring perceptual similarity by comparing deep features, and PSNR for pixel-level quality.
 For image and video synthesis quality, we use FID~\citep{heusel2017gans} and FVD~\citep{unterthiner2019fvd} which evaluate the generated data distribution.
 See Appendix~\ref{supp:sec:exp-study} for more details.

 \textbf{Baselines.} We consider all the following baselines. \begin{itemize} \item \textbf{DIAMOND}~\citep{alonso2024diffusionworldmodelingvisual} is a diffusion world model based on the UNet~\citep{ronneberger2015u} architecture.
 We use DIAMOND in the offline-reinforcement learning setting following their public code.
-The diffusion model is trained to autoregressively predict at $56$x$56$ resolution alongside an upsampler to get to $224$x$224$ resolution predictions.
-We alter their action embedding to use a linear layer to work with our continuous actions. \item \textbf{GNM}~\citep{shah2023gnm} is a general goal-conditioned navigation policy trained on a dataset soup of robotic navigation datasets with a fully connected trajectory prediction network.
+The diffusion model is trained to autoregressively predict at $56$x$56$ resolution alongside an upsampler to obtrain $224$x$224$ resolution predictions.
+To condition on continuous actions, we use a linear embedding layer. \item \textbf{GNM}~\citep{shah2023gnm} is a general goal-conditioned navigation policy trained on a dataset soup of robotic navigation datasets with a fully connected trajectory prediction network.
 GNM is trained on multiple datasets including SCAND, TartanDrive, GO Stanford, and RECON. \item \textbf{NoMaD}~\citep{sridhar2024nomad} extends GNM using a diffusion policy for predicting trajectories for robot exploration and visual navigation.
 NoMaD is trained on the same datasets used by GNM and on HuRoN. \end{itemize}

 \textbf{Implementation Details.} In the default experimental setting we use a CDiT-XL of $1B$ parameters with context of $4$ frames, a total batch size of $1024$, and $4$ different navigation goals, leading to a final total batch size of $4096$.
 We use the Stable Diffusion~\citep{blattmann2023stable} VAE tokenizer, similar as in DiT~\citep{Peebles_2023_ICCV}.
 We use the AdamW~\citep{loshchilov2017decoupled} optimizer with a learning rate of $8e-5$.
 After training, we sample $5$ times from each model to report mean and std results.
 XL sized model are trained on $8$ H100 machines, each with $8$ GPUs.
 Unless otherwise mentioned, we use the same setting as in DiT-*/2 models.